chrisgrieser/alfred-bibtex-citation-picker/README.md

 - Search for the title, author/editor (last name), year, or, collection/journal-title.
 - Prepend `@` to search for a citekey, e.g. `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), e.g. `#sociology`.
-- *Smart Queries*: you can search for any combination of the above.
+- *Smart Queries*: You can search for any combination of the above.
 For example, the query `2020 #cognition Franzen` will filter for entries published in 2020, with the tag "cognition", and with fuzzy-matched "Franzen" as author/editor.

 ### Citation Actions
 - `↵`: Paste the citekey of the selected citation.